BabylonJS/Documentation/content/resources/Library/BabylonJS_and_Ionic_Angular.md

 1. Start a new Ionic project, I used the blank template, which provides a basic scaffolding, and removed all unnecessary stuff.

-2. Then, install BabylonJS within the project:
+2. Then, installBabylon.js within the project:

 ```bash
 npm install babylonjs@2.5.0 --save